Bluefinger/bevy_rand/README.md

 If cloning creates a second instance that shares the same state as the original, forking derives a new state from the original, leaving the original 'changed' and the new instance with a randomised seed.
 Forking RNG instances from a global source is a way to ensure that one seed produces many deterministic states, while making it difficult to predict outputs from many sources and also ensuring no one source shares the same state either with the original or with each other.

-Bevy Rand approaches forking via `From` implementations of the various component/resource types, making it straightforward to use.
+Bevy Rand provides forking via `ForkableRng`/`ForkableAsRng`/`ForkableInnerRng` traits, allowing one to easily fork with just a simple `.fork_rng()` method call, and also with `From` implementations of the various component/resource types, making it straightforward to use.

 ## Using Bevy Rand